The Safari Brothers

 If jousting with crocodiles atop crashing tables isn’t your cup of tea then perhaps cutting slithers off a lemon with a Samurai Sword for the tequila are more to your liking?

-Either way these are the sorts of things you’re likely to experience in the good company Grant and Brent Reed.
+Either way these are the sorts of things you’re likely to experience in the good company of Grant and Brent Reed.

 This is a playful duo but they do pay attention and they’ve also learned some respect.